ISCOUTB/aquappservice/README.md

 \$ docker-compose -f "docker-compose-new-prod.yml" up

-**Remember to write an .env file in api/ first with the api secret and admin password!.**, otherwise the app will use default placeholders.
+**Remember to write an .env file in api/ first with the api secret and admin password!**, otherwise the app will use placeholders.

 ### For development